Court orders ban on harmful pesticide, says EPA violated law

 Chlorpyrifos was created by Dow Chemical Co. in the 1960s.
 It remains among the most widely used agricultural pesticides in the United States, with the chemical giant selling about 5 million pounds domestically each year through its subsidiary Dow AgroSciences.

-Dow did not immediately respond to an email seeking comment.
+Dow did not respond to an email seeking comment.
 In past statements, the company has contended the chemical helps American farmers feed the world “with full respect for human health and the environment.”

 Chlorpyrifos belongs to a family of organophosphate pesticides that are chemically similar to a chemical warfare agent developed by Nazi Germany before World War II.